Mailman bundler - GNU Mailman, Postorius and HyperKitty¶

 In the bundler directory, open the

-mailman_web/testing.py file, look
+mailman_web/development.py file, look

 SECRET_KEY parameter and set something random.